Introduction:

 - Adjust temperature automatically

-Challenges of offline smart assistants
+Challenges of edge based assistants

 1. Limited knowledge